-Since 2005, Badi Foundation’s capacity-building initiatives have attracted over 36,000 participants in 13 provinces throughout China who engage in service projects in the areas of agriculture, the environment, public health, nutrition, culture and economic development.
-The activity of these community-based organizations (CBOs) impacts the well-being of women, youth, families and their communities.
+From 2005 Badi Foundation’s capacity-building initiatives have attracted over 36,000 participants in 13 provinces throughout China who engage in service projects in the areas of agriculture, the environment, public health, nutrition, culture and economic development.
+Since January, their Moral Empowerment through Language Program has reached 577 junior youth in 4 schools in Macau.

-Badi Foundation staff visited with the staff of three CBOs carrying out the Environmental Action Program in the southern region of China at a regional gathering to consult about their progress and provide assistance and resources to support their development.
+Last year, Badi Foundation staff visited three CBOs carrying out the Environmental Action Program in the southern region of China at a regional gathering to consult about their progress and provide assistance and resources to support their development.

-In addition, foundation staff had Regular conference calls with three CBOs carrying out the Environmental Action Program in the southern region of China to consult about their progress and provide assistance and resources to support their development.
+In addition, foundation staff had Regular conference calls with nine CBOs carrying out the Environmental Action Program in the southern and nothern regions of China to consult about their progress and provide assistance and resources to support their development.

 Of the nine CBOs implementing the Environmental Action Program, five have been able to officially register with the government.
 One area of focus in the consultations with the CBOs that haven’t yet been able to register was helping them advance the process or registration.